long con magazine is a canadian quarterly for art about art.

 In recognition of the many historical and immediate barriers to artistic creation and recognition, we prioritize submissions from First Nation, Inuit, Métis, and other Indigenous artists; Black artists, Brown artists, artists of colour, and other racialized artists; 2SLGBTQIA+ artists; artists with disabilities or chronic illnesses; and artists with experiences of trauma, incarceration, poverty, or displacement.

-If your names, artistic names, or pronouns change after we’ve published you, we would be very happy to help you celebrate by quickly correcting our website: please feel free to let us know at longconmag@gmail.com.
+If your name(s), artistic name(s), or pronouns change after we’ve published you, we would be very happy to help you celebrate by quickly correcting our website: please feel free to let us know at longconmag@gmail.com.

 long con Submission Form